oisin/ierail/README.md

 Check the **main.rb** for sample usage.

 Pull requests welcome, because there's damn all in it at the moment.

-### Testing

-Yes, yes indeed.
+Please accompany the pull request with an appropriate test.